WendongMao/DeConv-FTA/README.md

 # A Fast Transformation Algorithm for Deconvolution

-It provides detailed transformation parameters of the paper, which proposes a fast transformation algorithm (FTA) to accelerate deconvolution computation.
+It provides detailed transformation parameters of the paper, which proposes a fast transformation algorithm (FTA) to accelerate deconvolution computation for deep nerual networks, eg. Generative Adversarial Network, Fully Convolutional Networks.

 Wendong Mao, Peixiang Yang and Zhongfeng Wang,  "FTA-GAN: A Computation-Efficient Accelerator for GANs With Fast Transformation Algorithm"  in IEEE Transactions on Neural Networks and Learning Systems: Regular Paper, 2021.